Liposuction Procedures, Risks & Recovery

 Most deaths from liposuction are due to technical errors as a result of inexperienced physicians or surgeons carrying out the procedure.

-Death can occur if the suction tube is pushed too far into the body and reaches the lungs or bowel, if the patient is given too much fluid or if too much fat is taken out at one time.
-Death can also occur if the patient is given too much anesthetic or suffers a severe allergic reaction to a drug or medication.
+Death can occur if the suction tube is pushed too far into the body and reaches the lungs or bowel, if the patient is given too much fluid, or if too much fat is taken out at one time.

 To reduce the risks of complications during your liposuction surgery, you are advised to have the procedure done with a board certified cosmetic surgeon who is well experienced in liposuction.
-You should also look for a maximum of 5,000 cc of fat to be removed if you have an average body type.

-Recovery Period
+Recovery

 After you have your liposuction, your next focus is going to be on making a full recovery.

-Below you will find some general tips, advice and guidelines on what you can expect to experience and how best to deal with your post-operative symptoms.
+Below you will find some general tips, advice and guidelines on what you can expect to experience and how best to deal with your post-operative symptoms:

-The First Day After Liposuction
+The First Day

 In most cases, especially if you have been given general anesthesia, your plastic surgeon will request that someone looks after you for the first night after your liposuction surgery.